-Affirmative Action - Affirmative Action refers to the tools and programs designed to ensure equal opportunity and to increase active good faith efforts to attract, develop, and retain a diverse workforce.
+Affirmative Action - Tools and programs designed to ensure equal opportunity and to increase active good faith efforts to attract, develop, and retain a diverse workforce.

-Equal Employment Opportunity - Equal Employment Opportunity is the effort to provide an equal work experience, free from discrimination, for all people.
-Often the phrase equal opportunity is associated with recruitment and selection efforts, however, the phrase and concept also applies in all other areas of employment including career growth and development opportunities, compensation and classification, corrective and disciplinary actions, and in business dealings with external agencies, organizations, and contractual relationships.
+Equal Employment Opportunity - The effort to provide an equal work experience, free from discrimination, for all people.
+Often the phrase equal opportunity is associated with recruitment and selection efforts, however, the phrase and concept also apply in all other areas of employment including career growth and development opportunities, compensation and classification, corrective and disciplinary actions, and in business dealings with external agencies, organizations, and contractual relationships.

-Non-discrimination - The WSCJTC will provide equal access to its programs and services for all clients without regard to age, gender identification, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability in accordance with the principles, intent, and purpose of Washington state and federal civil rights laws.
+Non-discrimination - The WSCJTC will provide equal access to its programs and services for all clients without regard to age, gender identification, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability in accordance with the principles, intent, and purpose of Washington state and federal civil rights law.

-All employees, volunteers, and other persons having business with the agency are responsible for maintaining a working environment free from all forms of discrimination and from engaging in any form of discrimination or harassment (including jokes, slurs, and innuendos) based on age, gender identity, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability.
+All employees, contractors, volunteers, and other persons having business with the agency are responsible for maintaining a working environment free from all forms of discrimination and shall refrain from engaging in any form of discrimination or harassment (including jokes, slurs, and innuendos) based on age, gender identity, marital status, sexual orientation, race, creed, color, national origin, genetic information, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained guide dog or service animal by a person with a disability.
 Such discriminatory or harassing behavior is inappropriate and prohibited from the work environment.

 Supervisors or managers who become aware of discrimination or harassment toward employees, volunteers, or persons having business with the WSCJTC, have an ongoing obligation to respond in an appropriate and timely fashion.
-The established procedures for response are set forth in the Discrimination Complaint Policy and/or Sexual Harassment Policy.
+The established procedures for response are set forth in the WSCJTC Policy 2.06 - Complaint Investigations and/or WSCJTC Policy 2.36 - Sexual Harassment.

-Employees, volunteers, or persons having business with the WSCJTC who witness discrimination or harassment in violation of this policy are strongly encouraged to report the conduct in accordance with the Discrimination Complaint Policy and/or the Sexual Harassment Policy.
+Employees, contractors, volunteers, students, or persons having business with the WSCJTC who witness discrimination or harassment in violation of this policy are to report the conduct in accordance with WSCJTC Policy 2.06 - Complaint Investigations, WSCJTC Policy 2.36 - Sexual Harassment - WSCJTC Staff and/or the Basic Training Division Rules and Regulations.